eagerterrier/MimeTypes-Link-Icons/readme.txt

 First thing to check is whether you are using the latest version, if not, please upgrade and check again.

+If you are getting a blank screen when saving the settings, please check that the PHP filter extension is enabled - it is enabled by default in a normal PHP installation, though some disreputable webhosting companies seem to disable it.
+If that's the case, contact your webhost to get them to turn it on.

+You can check your server php configuration using the code snippet below:
+`<php
+phpinfo();`

 If the error persists, please report any errors you are getting in the [WP forum](http://wordpress.org/support/plugin/mimetypes-link-icons) or on [GitHub](https://github.com/eagerterrier/MimeTypes-Link-Icons).
 Error reporting is much appreciated as it will improve the plugin for everyone!

 We'll need at least the following information: